-The Prophet Ibrahim (AS), Hajira and Ismail all went for a long journey and reached a desert with no food, fruit, and water.
-Then, the Prophet left them with some food and water for two days which they brought with them and left them in the desert.
-Despite Hajira’s call to explain why he did so, she came to know that it was Allah (s.w.t)’s wish.
+The Prophet Ibrahim (AS), Hajira, and Ismail all went on a long journey and reached a desert with no food, fruit, or water.
+Then, the Prophet left them with some food and water for two days which they brought with them and left in the desert.
+Despite Hajira’s call to explain why he did so, she learned that it was Allah (s.w.t)’s wish.
 She knew that Allah (s.w.t) was with them.

-When the last drop of water was over, Hajira was very thirsty and the baby was crying.
-She kept running between the Al-Safa and Al-Marwa mountains 7 times in search for someone or some comfort to provide to her child and her.
+When the last drop of water was over, Hajira was thirsty, and the baby was crying.
+She kept running between the Al-Safa and Al-Marwa mountains 7 times, searching for someone or some comfort to provide for her child and her.
 When she came back to sit beside her baby, tired, she heard a noise.
 She asked for help and saw an angel digging a hole to bring up water.
-She gathered the water by surrounding it with earth, drank the water and nursed her baby.
+She gathered the water by surrounding it with the earth, drank it, and nursed her baby.
 That water was the “Zam Zam” water.

 Prophet Ibrahim (AS)’s sacrifice

 Prophet Ibrahim (AS) placed Ismail’s forehead on the ground.
-At that moment, Allah (s.w.t) sent down a sheep instead of Ismail, for having fulfilled his command.
+At that moment, Allah (s.w.t) sent down a sheep instead of Ismail for fulfilling his command.

 Prophet Ibrahim (AS)’s sacrifice, construction of the Ka’aba and his death

 When Prophet Ibrahim (AS) and Sarah (p.b.u.h) were very old, the angels as humans.
 He welcomed them as guests and offered them a roasted calf.
 However, they did not have any food.
-The angels announced him that he is going to have a son.
+The angels announced to him that he was going to have a son.

-By that time, Ismail (AS) was already married and his mother, Hajira, died.
-The Prophet Ibrahim (AS) came to visit Ismail (AS) and his wife was ungrateful about Allah (s.w.t)’s blessings and complained to her father-in-law.
-The latter then sent a secret message to ask Ismail (AS) to divorce his wife as he knew he was not a good one for her.
+By then, Ismail (AS) was already married, and his mother, Hajira, had died.
+The Prophet Ibrahim (AS) came to visit Ismail (AS), and his wife was ungrateful about Allah (s.w.t)’s blessings and complained to her father-in-law.
+The latter then sent a secret message asking Ismail (AS) to divorce his wife as he knew he was not good for her.
 Ismail obeyed his father and married another one.
-When Ibrahim (AS) came to visit his son again, he was happy that he was married to a kind lady.
+When Ibrahim (AS) came to revisit his son, he was happy that he was married to a kind lady.

 Allah (s.w.t) ordered Ibrahim (AS) to build a house for worship.
 He then went to his son, Ismail, for some help.
-They both set the foundation of the Ka’aba using a rock that came from Heaven.
+They both set the Ka’aba’s foundation using a rock from Heaven.
 Today, this rock is found in the core of the Ka’aba, known as the black stone.
-They started to build it and when the walls became high, Ismail brought a stone for his father who stood over it.
+They started to build it, and when the walls became high, Ismail brought a stone for his father, who stood over it.
 This stone was called the Makkah-e-Ibrahim.
-The Ka’aba was finished and everyone worshipped there.
+The Ka’aba was finished, and everyone worshipped there.